Suitability of Non-traded REITs updated 2/26/20

 Are you concerned about your investment in a non-traded REIT?
 If so, the securities attorneys at the White Law Group may be able to help you recover your investment losses by filing a FINRA Dispute Resolution Claim against the broker-dealer who sold you the investment.

-Investors often seek products offering more attractive yields during extended periods of low interest rates.
-An example is the publicly registered non-exchange traded real estate investment trust (REIT) also known as “non-traded REIT”.
+Investors often seek products offering more attractive yields during extended periods of low interest rates such as publicly registered non-traded real estate investment trust (REIT) also known as “non-traded REIT.”

 Although non-traded REITs and exchange-traded REITs are similar in some ways, they differ in several key respects.
 Shares of non-traded REITs do not trade on a national securities exchange which makes them illiquid often for periods of eight years or more.
 Early redemption of shares is usually limited, and fees associated with the sale of these products can be high and lessen total return.

-Unfortunately, the periodic distributions that help make these products so appealing can, in some cases, be heavily subsidized by borrowed funds and include a return of investor principal.
-This is in contrast to the dividends investors receive from large corporations that trade on national exchanges, which are typically derived solely from earnings.
+Unfortunately, while the periodic distributions can make these products appealing, in some cases, the investment may be heavily subsidized by borrowed funds and include a return of investor principal.
+This is very different from the dividends investors receive from large corporations that trade on national exchanges, which are typically derived solely from earnings.